-The medical literature suggest a strong probability that Tasigna is linked to atherosclerotic-related events, including stroke.
-While many patients taking Tasigna are at a higher risk for atherosclerosis, the a connection in many cases will be obvious because the medical literature describes an association between Tasigna and a rare from of accelerated atherosclerosis.
+The medical literature suggests a strong probability that Tasigna is linked to atherosclerotic-related events, including stroke.
+While many patients taking Tasigna are at a higher risk for atherosclerosis, the connection in many cases will be obvious because the medical literature describes an association between Tasigna and a rare form of accelerated atherosclerosis.

 Specifically, plaintiffs’ lawyers will contend that Navartis did warn Canadian doctors and patients of the harm of cardiac injuries but did not offer the same warning in the United States.
 Ultimately, this is the crux of what the Tasigna lawsuit is about.

-Victims' lawyers will not argue at trial that there should have been a recall.
-Everyone gets that this is a life saving therapy.
-Some studies show that Tasigna is a better drug at fighting cancer than some of its competitors.
+Victims’ lawyers will not argue at trial that there should have been a recall.
+Everyone gets that this is a life-saving therapy.
+Some studies show that Tasigna is a better drug for fighting cancer than some of its competitors.
 But patients, particularly vulnerable cancer patients, have the right to know the risks and benefits of the drug they are taking.
 (Can anyone disagree?)

 One of the very first Tasigna lawsuits against Novartis was a wrongful death case filed back in 2016.
 That case was eventually resolved in a confidential settlement and this led to a number of new Tasigna cases being filed across the country.
 To date, over 150 individual plaintiffs have filed Tasigna lawsuits.
 Most of these cases have been filed in New Jersey state courts.

 A Tasigna class-action MDL is consolidated in Florida.
-The hope is that for a settlement in the Tasigna lawsuits Novartis after discovery is completed in these cases.
-As of August 13, 2021, there were only 18 Tasigna lawsuits pending in the MDL.
-But many more are expected to be filed in the near future.
+The hope is for a settlement in the Tasigna lawsuits Novartis after discovery is completed in these cases.
+As of December 15, 2022, only 33 Tasigna lawsuits were pending in the MDL.

 What Are the Expected Settlement Amounts for Tasigna Lawsuits